 The ancestors of the Inglestome surname lived among the ancient Anglo-Saxon culture.
 The name comes from when they lived in the region of Ingleton in Bentham at York.
 Inglestome is a topographic surname, which was given to a person who resided near a physical feature such as a hill, stream, church, or type of tree.
 Habitation names form the other broad category of surnames that were derived from place-names.
 They were derived from pre-existing names for towns, villages, parishes, or farmsteads.
 Other local names are derived from the names of houses, manors, estates, regions, and entire counties.

 Early Origins of the Inglestome family

-Another 219 words (16 lines of text) covering the years 1086, 1379, 1608, 1614 and 1731 are included under the topic Early Inglestome History in all our PDF Extended History products and printed products wherever possible.
+This web page shows only a small excerpt of our Inglestome research.
+Another 110 words (8 lines of text) covering the years 1086, 1379, 1608, 1614 and 1731 are included under the topic Early Inglestome History in all our PDF Extended History products and printed products wherever possible.

 Inglestome Spelling Variations

 Before English spelling was standardized a few hundred years ago, spelling variations of names were a common occurrence.
 Elements of Latin, French and other languages became incorporated into English through the Middle Ages, and name spellings changed even among the literate.
 The variations of the surname Inglestome include Ingleton, Inglton, Ingelton, Ingalton and others.

 Early Notables of the Inglestome family (pre 1700)